DGX2000/DGTuner/README.md

 # DGTuner

-An instrument tuner with a simple interface made with SFML.
+An instrument tuner with a simple interface made with SFML. test

 # Installation